masterjeef/easy-args/README.md

 EasyArgs also supports flags, take the following command for example

-    Application Email=git@er.dun -d
+    Application ChickensName=MotherClucker -d

 The `-d` flag can be placed anywhere in the command and must be prepended with `-`

-How to detect flags in the code
+How to detect flags in the code :

     static void Main(string[] args)
     {